D. A. Levy: Biography

-Obscenity Trial
+Obscenity trial

 In 1966, he was indicted for distributing obscene poetry to minors.
 He was arrested again in 1967, and his pressing materials confiscated.
 In a comment to then Cleveland Plain Dealer reporter Gene I. Maeroff, Levy said "It's absolutely not obscene," he said.
 "And even if it were I wouldn't care.
 You can go anywhere in this city and pick up something published by Grove Press or girlie or nudist magazines.
 The cops aren't bothering them."

 The case attracted wide attention, and prompted a benefit reading on May 14, 1967, on the Case Institute of Technology campus which featured such figures as Allen Ginsberg, Tuli Kupferberg and the Fugs.

 The case dragged on for a year, but in 1968 the prosecutor agreed to drop the obscenity charges against Levy and bookseller James Russell Lowell, proprietor of Cleveland's Asphodel bookstore (who had also been charged).
 Levy's lawyer convinced him to plead no contest to the charges of tending to contribute to the delinquency of minors, and Levy agreed to pay a $200 fine and no longer associate with juveniles or give them his poetry."

-Levy was a friend of William Fiske, son of Irving Fiske, a co-creator of Quarry Hill Creative Center.